lexnederbragt/MBV3070-H19/0_Variables_Types.md

    print a
 ```

-Variables in Python are not typed as you can see.
-They can be thought of as being just names.
-However, beware that Python does not assume default variables - you have to assign them before use:
+Variables can be thought of being labels on values - you can move the label onto a different value.
+However, beware that Python does not assume any default values for variables - you have to assign them before use:

 ```python
    print b